Register as New Patient

 The Practice welcomes new patients who live within our Practice area.
 There are some areas of both East and West Sussex that do not fall within our catchment area.
 Check your post code here.

 If you would like to register with us, you can download all the necessary forms below and if joining as a family we will need one for each individual.
-Please complete the forms in full and bring them to the surgery together with the identity documents detailed on the front page of the New Patient Registration Form.
+Please complete the online registration form in full and the attached documents relating to your registration (Care.Data, NHS summary care record, HSCIS extraction).
 Should you have any difficulty providing this documentation don't hesitate to contact the practice reception team on 01273 834388 to talk through alternative options.

 Temporary Patient Registrations

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.